nextsimhub/domain_decomp/README.md

 $ docker run --rm -v $DATADIR:/io decomp $NPART -g $GRIDIN [other options]
 ```

 where $DATADIR is the directory containing the input grid file, $NPART is the number of partitions and $GRIDIN is the input grid file name and path relative to $DATADIR.
 The output will be written to $DATADIR.
-The `--rm` flag to `docker run` is optional, but it's use is recommended.
+The `--rm` flag to `docker run` is optional, but it's use is recommended as the docker container which `docker run` creates is not needed afterwards and `--rm` removes this.
 The online help can also be envoked using

 ```
 $ docker run --rm decomp -h